OR WAIT 15 SECS

 D3 uses a distributed problem approach at all three key stages of drug discovery.
 Step one is identifying candidate drug molecules.
 To do this, IUPUI researchers are soliciting the global advice of computational experts in neglected disease areas and utilizing the computational power of multiple personal computers around the world to scan the almost infinite number of molecules which the D3 synthesis process could make to identify the smaller number of drug candidate molecules they should make.
 Scott and O'Donnell believe this will lead to the selection, synthesis and development of innovative and inexpensive drugs to treat these neglected diseases.

 In the second step, D3 uses an innovative, distributed educational approach to synthesize the candidate molecules.
 Undergraduate and graduate chemistry students from around the world synthesize subsets of these candidate molecules as part of their normal training in synthetic chemistry.
-Currently students at IUPUI, the
+Currently students at IUPUI, the University of Indianapolis, and universities in Poland, Russia and Spain have demonstrated their ability to make the molecules (or portions of the molecules) that can be identified by the personal computers as potential candidates for drug discovery.

 Initial results are very promising, according to Scott.
 "While learning chemistry synthesis skills students across the globe synthesize new molecules to be tested as drug leads.
 The molecules meet the same quality standards as those required in industry.
 At the same time the students enthusiastically participate in the synthesis laboratories.
 They enjoy seeing how their work will advance science that is going to make a difference to individuals suffering from diseases which have been ignored," he said.